Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 - Finally, and most importantly, limits on the overall concentrations of regulated components in ground level ambient air.
 These latter limits ensure that the total emissions from all sources (e.g. ships, trucks, home heating fires, and the proposed plant) do not exceed the air quality limits.
 Were a proposed new plant to cause an exceedance of the ambient air quality limits, that plant may not be approved by the regulatory

 NL regulations specify minimum ambient air quality.
-NL also regulates the concentrations of mercury and dioxins for the overall plant site including the gasification and plastics conversion plants.
+NL also regulates the concentrations of mercury and dioxins for the overall plant site including the rotary kilns and plastics conversion plants.
 SWP has not finalized emission estimates for these trace components for this site.
 However, other designed EPR plants operate at a small fraction of the emission rates required to meet these standards.

 Q6.
 What will the calculated average and maximum ground level concentrations of particulates be to the closest residential dwelling to the stack?